 If you’ve been following along, you know that last year we built a garage apartment house.

 I like to do my computer and blog work outside when it’s nice and at the end of the day when we lived in our old house, we would sit on the front porch and unwind after work.
 Those times were some of my favorite parts of the day.

-Our old house had a couple steps that we would sit on, but our new place is just a slab on grade.
+Our old house had a couple of steps that we would sit on, but our new place is just a slab on grade.
 So I’ve been sitting on the concrete or in the bed of my truck lately to work outside and I think the neighbors are questioning my sanity haha.

 I thought maybe I would look less like a crazy person (do keep in mind that looks can be deceiving haha) if I built us a set of chairs to enjoy the outdoors in, now that the weather is starting to get nice.
 So I built a pair of sturdy and inexpensive chairs out of standard construction lumber.